ChaoticTrials/SkyblockBuilder/README.md

 ### Teleporting back to home island
 If home command is enabled in the config, you can teleport back to your teams island with `/skyblock home`.

+### Teleporting to spawn island
+If teleporting to spawn is enabled in the config, you can teleport to spawn island with `/skyblock spawn`.

+### Visiting other islands
+If visits are enabled in the config and a team enabled visiting, you can visit an island with `/skyblock visit <team>`.

+### Enable visiting
+You can see your teams current visiting state with `/skyblock team allowVisits` and enable/disable it with `/skyblock team allowVisits <true/false>`.

 ### Create an own island
 If users can create islands with their own command, you can use `/skyblock create <name> <players>`.
 This will create a team, and the given players will be added to the new team.
 If no players are given, the user who executes the command will